Vietnam.vn - Nền tảng quảng bá Việt Nam

 In February, Trump signed an executive order requiring the release of all records on the 1963 assassination of President Kennedy.
 He also pledged to declassify records on the assassinations of civil rights activist Martin Luther King Jr. and Senator Robert Kennedy, brother of John F. Kennedy.
 Both were assassinated in 1968, when Robert Kennedy was running for president.

 Mr. Kennedy was shot on November 22, 1963 in Dallas, Texas.
-The only perpetrator identified was Lee Harvey Oswald.
+The only identified perpetrator was Lee Harvey Oswald.

 The assassination of President Kennedy has sparked numerous conspiracy theories.
 Six decades later, the mysteries surrounding it continue to fascinate.
 So while the declassified files may shed more light on the case, historians say they are unlikely to help solidify conspiracy theories surrounding the assassination.